Updated: Mar 9

 Make time for yourself and do things you like to do.
 Appreciate each one of the little things you do for yourself, and be patient when the results take some time to be evident.

-Pay attention to your thoughts, you may be creating barriers unknowingly.
-You might also have an innate instinct to take care of others or maybe it's simply a learned behaviour, and for some reason, you don't feel to deserve the same care.
+Pay attention to your thoughts; you may be creating barriers unknowingly.
+You might also have an innate instinct to take care of others, and for some reason, you don't feel to deserve the same care.

-Loving yourself is a choice that only you can take.
-You are accountable for the way you treat and talk to yourselves, and how you allow others to treat you.
+Loving yourself is a choice you take every day.
+You are accountable for the way you treat and talk to yourselves and how you allow others to treat you.

 Once you accept that you are the one in charge, it becomes a huge responsibility.
 However, committing to yourself is worth the effort.

 Practising self-care is a way of loving yourself.
 Making a habit of showing little acts of kindness can go a long way.
-Daily self-care is what helps you to build your safe space, a space you can be comfortable in when life becomes challenging.
+Daily self-care helps you build your safe space, a space you can be comfortable in when life becomes challenging.
 It is the mental state you prepare for yourself to promote relaxation or to re-energize.
+Use tools like: